olilarkin/awesome-musicdsp/README.md

 - [The audio developer conference (ADC)](https://juce.com/adc) - Whilst the other places mentioned here are all virtual, this is a real conference where you can go and meet real people face-to-face who do audio programming - highly recommended!
 - [TheAudioProgrammer Discord server](https://www.youtube.com/watch?v=E3KOptgChdc) - A popular community for discussing audio programming.
 - [iPlug2 Forum](https://iplug2.discourse.group/) - new forum for iPlug2 discussions
+- [Steinberg VST3 Forum](https://forums.steinberg.net/c/developer/vst-3-sdk/) - A forum for discussions about the VST3 SDK/format

 ___